pp2-22B030488/DNMotors-Android-/README.md

   - Submit a loan application
 - Compare cars side by side by specifications
 - Add cars to Favorites
+- Search Page: Users can search and filter cars by multiple parameters:
+  - Condition (All, New, Used), Brand and model (with autocomplete suggestions) etc.
+  - Dynamic filtering with instant results display
 - Chat with dealers:
   - Chat shows dealer name, car image, car model, and latest message
   - Supports text and voice messages